 2. Pay attention to your partner’s love language

-Now that you’ve hopefully mastered your own love language, or at least figured out what it is, it’s time to turn your attention to your partner.
+Now that you’ve hopefully mastered your love language types, or at least figured out what it is, it’s time to turn your attention to your partner.
 Figuring out a love language takes both time and effort.
-Just because they made you tea one day doesn’t really mean their love language is acts of service.
+Just because they made you tea one day doesn’t really mean their love language is an act of service.

 Pay attention to what they do frequently when they want to show how much they care about you.
 After all, there are lots of tiny, subtle ways to show someone you care.
 This is also a good way to recognize their efforts, especially when their love language isn’t the same as yours.